-7.1 All teachers will reward the students' engagement within lessons through a range of positive behaviour management strategies.
+All teachers will reward the students' engagement within lessons through a range of positive behaviour management strategies.
 Predominantly this will be through positive praise so that we build an intrinsic approach to rewards.
-We will also use stickers, wristbands, Class Charts and postcards home as ways to celebrate individual achievements.
+We will also use stickers, wristbands, raffle tickets, Class Charts and postcards home as ways to celebrate individual achievements.
 At the end of each week each class will choose two Stars of the Week to be presented in assembly with their parents/carers invited into school.
 Certificates for Class Chart Positive Points will also be awarded.
-There will also be a weekly 'Top Table' for those students who have been star of the week.
+There will also be a weekly 'Top Table' for those students chosen from the raffle.
 They will get to jump the queue at lunchtime and also receive special juice, pudding and table service.
 SLT will support this privilege.
-For those students who are consistently demonstrating the school values and who demonstrate exemplary behaviour at all times, there is also the opportunity to join a Principal's Breakfast or lunch with a senior leader on the Golden Table, as recognition for their contributions to school.